-The number of columns in matrix A.

-The number of columns in matrix B.
+The number of columns (x) in matrix A and the number of rows in matrix B.

-3.2.2.2 armral_cmplx_mat_mult_i16_32bit
+3.2.2.2 armral cmplx matmul i16 noalloc

-This algorithm performs the multiplication A B for matrices, and assumes that:
+This function performs the multiplication c = A B for matrices, and assumes that:

 - Matrix elements are complex int16 in Q15 format. - Matrices are stored in memory in row-major order.